 An Actor Par Excellence: Five Roles Om Puri Cherished

 Veteran actor Om Puri passed away on 6 January 2017 at the age of 66.
-In recent times, the National Award winner has been in the news for all the wrong reasons.
+During his last days, the National Award winner was in the news for all the wrong reasons.
 But those who knew the actor would tell you that he was far from controversial.
 He was the last person to seek attention and all he really craved for was a good film to get his adrenaline flowing.

 He was an actor par excellence; equally at ease with Sadgati (Satyajit Ray) or Aakarosh (Govind Nihalani) as with City Of Joy, In Custody or My Son the Fanatic.
 At heart, he was a Punjabi who loves his Indian meals and desi films.